EVENT UPDATE: Low Carbon-Transport in Progress: Transforming Transport in Asia

 A stocktake of transforming transport in Asia

-Beyond these countries, at the regional and global level, the programme connects to additional countries in Southeast Asia, to share lessons learned, to enhance transport decarbonisation leadership, and promote efficient multi-stakeholder coordination between government ministries, civil society, and the private sector.
+Beyond these countries, at the regional and global level, the programme connected to additional countries in Southeast Asia, to share lessons learned, to enhance transport decarbonisation leadership, and promote efficient multi-stakeholder coordination between government ministries, civil society, and the private sector.

 Daily Updates